amirulmenjeni/dmine/README.md

 While a scrap filter is used to make a 'yes or no' selection as to which component a spider's target website should scrape, a spider input is used to pass information to the spider.
 What this information is used for is up to the spider's developer to decide.

-To find out what are inputs available for a specfic spider (e.g. `reddit` spider), run the followig comand:
+To find out what are inputs available for a specfic spider (e.g. `reddit` spider), run the followig command:

     $ dmine -I reddit
     scan-subreddit (r):